venkateshhari/Final-Project/README.md

 # Final-Project
-This is the final project on practical machine learning course offered by Johns Hopkins University through coursera platform
+This is the final project on practical machine learning course offered by Johns Hopkins University through coursera platform.
+The predicition analysis completed